What is Diabetic Retinopathy?

 Are There Any Preemptive Measures I Can Take?

-Since the early stages of diabetic retinopathy are difficult to prevent, regular eye exams and monitoring of blood sugar and pressure are often recommended.
+Since the early stages of diabetic retinopathy are difficult to prevent, regular eye exams at your local Kelowna optometrist and monitoring of blood sugar and pressure are often recommended.

 For those with diabetes, it’s important to take note of your diet and incorporate at least an hour of exercise (like walking) into your daily routine.
 Always remember to take your medication or insulin as directed by your doctor.
 Be sure to monitor your blood sugar levels and if needed, check and record your levels several times daily or as instructed by your doctor.